Learn what a Mutual Fund is and how it works:

-- Open: You invest and redeem anytime.
-Most popular
+- Open: You can invest and redeem anytime.
+It is the most popular scheme.

-- Closed: You invest only during the start and redeem when it’s tenure ends
+- Closed: You can invest only during the start and redeem when it’s tenure ends.

-- Interval: You can invest or redeem only some pre-defined dates
+- Interval: You can invest or redeem only on pre-defined dates

-Broadly, there are 4 types of mutual funds based on the investment by them.
+Broadly, there are 4 types of mutual funds based on investments:

-- Equity: invest in equity they are risky but provide high return
+- Equity: Investing in equity funds are risky, but provide high returns.

-- Debt: invest in bonds (give interest) issued by the government, banks and corporates.
-They are safe but provide low returns
+- Debt: They invest in bonds (give interest) issued by the government, banks and corporates.
+They are safe, but provide low returns.

-- Hybrid: invest in both equity and bonds they have moderate risk and provide moderate returns
+- Hybrid: They invest in both equity and bonds.
+They provide moderate returns and have moderate risk attached to them

-- Others: invest in gold, real-estate, commodities, etc. They are also of moderate risk and provide moderate returns
+- Others: Investing in gold, real-estate, commodities, etc. They also provide moderate returns and have moderate risk attached to them.

-Equity mutual fund can be further classified into 5 types listed below
+Equity mutual funds can be further classified into 5 types listed below:

-- Small/ MidCap: Invest in stocks of medium/ small companies with market cap less than $5B.
+- Small/ MidCap: They invest in stocks of medium/ small companies with a market cap less than $5B.
 They are relatively more risky.

-- Sector Funds: Invest in specific sector like IT, Pharma, Banking.
-They are considered risky as they have sector specific risk but some sectors like pharma, IT are inherently less risky.
+- Sector Funds: They invest in specific sectors like IT, pharma, banking, etcetera.
+They are considered risky as they have sector specific risks but some sectors like pharma and IT are inherently less risky.

 - Others: Invest in themes like Rural, MNC, etc. They are also high risk.

-Debt mutual fund can be further classified into 5 types listed below
+Debt mutual funds can be further classified into 5 types listed below:

-- Income: Invest in bonds to generate regular income.
-They returns and risk is between Mid/Short-term funds and Long-term funds.
+- Income: They invest in bonds to generate regular income.
+The returns and risk are between mid/short-term funds and long-term funds.

-- Credit Opportunities: Invest in bonds by corporates with high interest rates.
-They are considered most risky type of debt mutual funds.
+- Credit Opportunities: They invest in bonds by corporates which have high interest rates.
+They are considered as the riskiest debt mutual funds.

 Hybrid mutual fund can be further classified into 3 types listed below

-There are broadly 4 types of mutual funds from tax perspective.
+There are 4 types of mutual funds from the tax perspective.

-- Equity and Balanced Mutual Funds: Mutual funds with 65%+ of investment in equity shares of Indian companies.
+- Equity and Balanced Mutual Funds: These are funds with 65%+ of investment in equity shares of Indian companies.

-- Debt Mutual Funds: Any other fund other than Equity Mutual Fund.
+- Debt Mutual Funds: Any other fund other than an equity mutual fund.

-- Gold Mutual Funds: They invest in gold/ gold based securities but are also treated very similar to Debt funds from tax perspective.
+- Gold Mutual Funds: They invest in gold/ gold based securities, but are also treated very similar to debt funds from the tax perspective.

 |Type of Mutual Fund||Definition of Short term & Long term||Short term Cap gain Treatment||Long term Cap gain Treatment||Dividend Distribution Tax (DDT)(paid by MF house/company)|